 Some sammies are packed with four different kinds of cheese, a deluge of oil, and sodium-packed veggie patties, stuffed inside a hulking 12” roll, resulting in a half a day’s worth of calories and a cascade of carbs.
 Limit yourself to one or two types of cheese, endless undressed veggies, and a small bun.
 And if you are ordering deli meats when you’re pregnant, it’s important to ALWAYS order deli meat sandwiches hot!
 Roughly 85 percent of illnesses from Listeria, a bacteria that can cause miscarriage, are caused by eating deli meats—and a recent study of three U.S. states showed that a whopping 70 percent of delis tested positive for Listeria.
 Find out how to avoid this dangerous bacteria in Eat This, Not That!
 When You're Expecting.

-Myth #5: You have to
+Myth #5: You Have to Give Up Cold Cuts

 Truth: Heat ’em up.
 Then eat em up.